CarletonURocketry/ground-station/README.md

-# CU-InSpace Ground Station
+# CU-InSpace Telemetry Server

 ## Contributors
 - Thomas Selwyn
 - Matteo Golin
 - Samuel Dewan

-A Python-based ground station for collecting telemetry information from the CU-InSpace rocket.
+A Python-based telemetry server for collecting live telemetry from the CU-InSpace rocket.
 This data is collected using UART and is transmitted to the user interface using WebSockets.

 ## Installation Requirements
 See `requirements.txt` for more detailed module requirements.